vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-access-control.md

 ## Examples

-The examples below assume there is a tenant organization named `Tenant1` created in the Cloud Director instance.
+The examples below assume there is a tenant organization named `Tenant1` created in the VMware Cloud Director instance.

 Let's create a RDE type to use for the examples.